Inokinoki/inoki-blog/source/_posts/KDEConnect-iOS-dev-dairy-1.md

 ld: '/Users/inoki/Projects/kdeconnect-ios-test/Pods/XbICalendar/libical/lib/libical.a(icalcomponent.c.o)' does not contain bitcode.
 You must rebuild it with bitcode enabled (Xcode setting ENABLE_BITCODE), obtain an updated library from the vendor, or disable bitcode for this target. for architecture arm64
 ```

-Bitcode may be a feature, but I just want to get it build as soon as possible.
+Bitcode may be a feature, but I want to get it to build as soon as possible.
 So, I disable it in `Build Settings->Build Options`:

 {% asset_img error-bitcode-fix.png Bitcode %}

 ## Link with WebKit

 Another link error occurs.
-It's about the WebView stuff:
+It is about the WebView stuff:

 ```
 Undefined symbols for architecture arm64: "_OBJC_CLASS_$_WKWebView"